michaelboyles/flamewars/README.md

-Flamewars is a serverless comment engine designed for statically generated blogs (Hugo, Jekyll).
-It is designed to be hosted in AWS.
+Flamewars is a [serverless](https://en.wikipedia.org/wiki/Serverless_computing) comment engine.
+You host it yourself in AWS.
+It is designed for websites which run without their own server, for example a statically generated blog or website (Hugo, Jekyll) served on [GitHub Pages](https://pages.github.com/).
+You can install it in just a few minutes.

+Comments support [markdown](https://en.wikipedia.org/wiki/Markdown), including lists, code blocks and images.

-A serverless architecture allows for a pay-for-what-you-use payment model.
-For most small blogs, especially those just starting out, this is likely to be more cost-effective than a subscription.
-Comments lend themselves nicely to a serverless model because they are not sensitive to cold starts.
+A serverless architecture allows you to pay only for what you use.
+For a small or medium-sized blog with a relatively low number of visitors, this is likely to be much more cost-effective than a subscription (or even completely free).

-Most services are available on the AWS free tier, meaning that for any reasonable usage you won't pay anything for them.

- - API Gateway
- - DynamoDB - free tier (always free up to 25GB, 200M requests per month)
- - Lambda - free tier (always free up to 1M invocations per month)
- - S3 - less than 1MB
- - CloudFormation - free

 ## Installation

-Installation is easy and if you already have an AWS account should take just a few minutes.

 ### Server installation